 Alfred joined Chambers as a tenant in October 2019 after completing pupillage.
 His supervisors were Rob Williams, Philip Woolfe, and Anneliese Blackwood.
+He now has a busy junior practice, predominantly in competition, public procurement, and general commercial law.

 - Viagogo AG v CMA: regulatory action against the online ticket resale platform Viagogo.